 With RefWorks, you can import references from Holy Cross databases to create your own personal list of references and bibliographies for your papers.

-Chicago Notes-Bibliography is the most-commonly used style in the fields of political science and history, among others.
+Chicago Manual of Style is the most-commonly used style in the fields of political science and history, among others.
+Note that there are actually two different kinds of Chicago Style - Author-Date, which uses parenthetical citations, and Notes-Bibliography, which uses footnotes.

 If you need to use a style other than those listed on this page, visit our Citation Help Guide for additional guidelines.